How do Brown Spots and Age Spots form?

 The results may take slightly longer if this treatment is used alone.
 However, used alone or as a pre-treatment plan with another procedure, the skin rejuvenation program will bring you beautiful skin, and a healthy skin care regimen to ensure your results will last a lifetime.

-- Chemical Peels: Some pigmentation problems are more serious and therefore must be treated with a chemical peel.
+Some pigmentation problems are more serious and therefore must be treated with a chemical peel.
 A chemical peel is a safe and effective form of treatment for most pigmentation problems.
-Generally without anesthesia, a chemical compound ,such as Trichloracetic acid is applied to the face.
+Generally without anesthesia, a chemical compound, such as Trichloracetic acid is applied to the face.
 This application will lead to the removal of the surface layer of damaged skin.
 After the treatment, the dead skin peels away, allowing healthier, clearer skin to emerge.

-During your consultation, Dr. Badia will be able to determine the best course of treatment for your pigmentation problems.
+During your consultation, one of our providers will be able to determine the best course of treatment for your pigmentation problems.

 How To Maintain Your Results